getgrav/grav-learn/pages/03.themes/08.customization/docs.md

              - user/themes/mytheme
              - user/themes/antimatter
    ```
+   Grav will merge this YAML file with the base theme's config file.
+If the base theme contains any variables you wish to override, simply restate them here with the new values.
 3. Create a `/user/themes/mytheme/blueprints.yaml` file that contains at least the basic elements required to define a theme:
    ```
    name: MyTheme